briot/gnatbdd/docs/steps.rst

 the driver longer.

-More importantly, this mode might not be compatible with embedded development, since GNATbdd runs on the host.
+More importantly, this mode might not be compatible with embedded development, since the driver runs on the host.

 .. note::
    Can we run the steps directly on the target in this case, while limiting